ANTHONY MORGAN - ROLE MODEL & AMBASSADOR

 I often imagine Black history in Canada and Black history in general as a kind of massive, colorful and elaborate jigsaw puzzle with millions of small pieces.
 Imagine putting together such a complex puzzle without the original image to reference and help guide the re-assembly.
 That is largely what Blacks in Canada and the world over are dealing with.
 We have to work together to find the pieces, figure out how they work together, and come together to connect them.
 That’s how we build and re-take our rightful place not only in Canada but also within the family of humanity.

 Anthony Morgan’s words for an uninspired person:

 To the uninspired person I would combine two of the more famous adages from Western philosophy: “Know thyself” (Greek-attributed maxim) and “Knowledge is power” (attributed to Francis Bacon).
-To know the true history of Black peoples is to know a history of great civilizations, societies and accomplishments.
-The history of these civilizations were massively disrupted by centuries of slavery, genocide, colonization and neo-colonization.
+To know the true history of Black peoples is to know a history of great civilizations, societies, and accomplishments.
+The history of these civilizations was massively disrupted by centuries of slavery, genocide, colonization, and neo-colonization.
 None of these injustices have managed to completely extinguish our peoples’ resolve, resilience or will to awaken and rediscover who we were for centuries before contact with Europeans as enslavers.
-To truly know our history is to be be inspired and to know our history is to awaken to our true power as individuals and more importantly, as a collective.
+To truly know our history is to be inspired and to know our history is to awaken to our true power as individuals and more importantly, as a collective.